 We don't know when he was born, but William made him a bishop in 1049, when we assume he was at least 18 years old (a stretch, yes, but William could do what he liked in Normandy as its duke).
 A "best guess" for his birth is c.1030.

-Being made a bishop was often a way for a lord to reward a subject with a respectable title and the revenues from collections and property values of the diocese, so there is no reason to assume Odo was a priest in anything more than name.
+Being made a bishop was often a way for a lord to reward a subject with a respectable title and the revenues from tithes and property values of the diocese, so there is no reason to assume Odo was a priest in anything more than name.
 His time in the historical record is more about being an advisor to William and a warrior who took part in the Norman Invasion of England and following battles.
 The illustration from the Bayeux Tapestry shown here has him wielding a club against the Saxons at the Battle of Hastings in 1066.

 Why a club?
 Some say that as a priest he was forbidden the use of a sword, but the club was a cheaper and common weapon, capable of doing great damage to an opponent.
 William himself is shown with a club later in the tapestry.
 He also had with him a retinue that would have surrounded him and kept him safer than a typical soldier.